Aquil Virani: Career

 In 2012, Virani had a solo art exhibit at McGill University, entitled "Copycat", where he combined hundreds of participant drawings that were reproduced ‘live’ onto a collaborative painting over the course of different events.

 In 2014, Virani and Rebecca Jones traveled across Canada to collect stories and drawings for a project entitled "Canada's Self Portrait."
 The project was partially crowdfunded and received over 800 responses.
 It was later exhibited at the Galerie Mile End in Montreal and the Canadian Museum of Immigration at Pier 21 in Halifax.

 For his 24th birthday, Virani created 24 original works of art in the 24 hours leading up to his birthday.

 In 2017, Virani received a grant from the Silk Road Institute's Combating Hate, Advancing Inclusion (CHAI) digital video arts initiative for his project, "Postering Peace".
 In 2017, at a Montreal vigil in the aftermath of the Quebec City mosque shooting, Virani also had attendees contribute to a "live painting", where they could write messages over his depiction of Muslim hands in prayer.
 The painting was sent as a gift to the Islamic cultural centre in Sainte-Foy.

 In 2017, Virani started a series of portraits of inspiring women for his "CelebrateHer" project, which included portraits of Kwanlin Dün First Nation Chief Doris Bill as well as Ta'an Kwäch'än Council Chief Kristina Kane.
 The project was unveiled in a series of art exhibits in Montreal, including one at McGill University.

 In 2018, Virani won the "Artist for Peace" Award.
+Later that year, in Copenhagen, Virani worked with a community centre called "Trampoline House" to develop materials for a petition campaign for asylum-seeking children.

 In 2020, Virani received a $5,000 Canada Council Digital Originals grant.

 For his 30th birthday in 2021, Virani mailed 30 letters to people who had inspired him in some way for his “30 letters” project, which was the focus of an episode of The Doc Project.
 This included his childhood martial arts instructor, a friend's mother, Roberto Luongo, Ron Maclean, Kent Monkman, among others.
 He received responses from "about a dozen" people.

 In 2021, he designed and produced a bilingual art anthology of Ottawa-based Muslim artists and writers called “Ottawa Inshallah” with the theme, “Ottawa Inshallah: Dreaming of a better future” with financial support from the City of Ottawa.

 In 2021, he was also named “Artist-in-Residence” at the Canadian Museum of Immigration at Pier 21.
 At the end of his residency at the museum in 2022, he unveiled a collaborative animated film, a series of six participatory visual artworks, and a book compiling 100 immigrant stories submitted from participants across the country.